wein.plus

 Log in Become a Member

-Wine vessels for storing and enjoying wine are almost as old as the drink itself.
-Archaeological evidence shows that the Egyptians first produced glass in the New Kingdom around 1500 BC.
+Vessels for storing and consuming wine are almost as old as the drink itself.
+Archaeological finds have documented the production of glass by the Egyptians in the New Kingdom around 1500 BC.
 In addition to clay jugs, they also used glass bottles for wine.
-At that time, the Greeks and Romans still mainly used amphorae made of clay.
-However, the Romans were already using corks to close these vessels.
-But vessels made of bronze were also common in antiquity; in 1952, a 1.64 metre high cauldron made of bronze was found in the grave of a Burgundian princess, which was used to transport wine from Greece.
-Various vessels used for storage or drinking included kantharos, krater and oinochoe.
+At this time, the Greeks and Romans still mainly used clay amphorae.
+The Romans were already using corks to seal these vessels.
+Bronze vessels were also common in antiquity.
+In 1952, a 1.64 metre high bronze cauldron was found in the grave of a Burgundian princess, which had been used to transport wine from Greece.
+Various vessels for storage or drinking vessels included kantharos, krater and oinochoe.

 Voices of our members